scicloj/tablecloth.time/README.md

 ## Description

-This library provides tools for performing time-series analyses.
-It is built upon the foundation of [`scicloj/tablecloth`]() in that:
+This library provides tools for performing time-series analyses in Clojure.
+It builds on the dataset API provided by the [`tablecloth`](https://github.com/scicloj/tablecloth) library.
+Specifically, that means that:

 * It assumes that in most cases people who use this library will use tablecloth's API to manipulate datasets;